endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

     }
 ```

-<p>When <code>SetSystemMode()</code> is called, anyone interested in the mode changes are notified synchronously or asynchronously depending on the delegate type registered.</p>
+When `SetSystemMode()` is called, anyone interested in the mode changes are notified synchronously or asynchronously depending on the delegate type registered.

 ```cpp
 // Set new SystemMode values.
 Each call will invoke callbacks to all